Get Latest Updates About Pharmacy Notes, Books and Many More

 D. They are formed by glycoprotein and proteoglycans to allow hormones to enter cells.

 Answer is B: This is the definition of leak channels.
 They may be “gated” which means shut until stimulated to open.
-Choice A refers to facilitated diffusion.
+Choice A refers to facilitated diffusion. - What are the primary types of body tissue?

 A. Connective tissue, blood, muscle tissue, nervous tissue, epithelial tissue